-Timber framed buildings must either be in accordance with NZS 3604 (Timber-framed buildings) or designed as per specific engineering design.
+Timber-framed buildings must either be in accordance with NZS 3604 (Timber-framed Buildings) or designed as per specific engineering design.
+For a building requiring a specific engineering design, the framing stiffness must be equivalent to, or more than, the stiffness requirements of NZS 3604.